spatie/period/README.md

 ### Working with `PeriodCollection`

-Period collection are constructed from several periods:
+Period collections are constructed from several periods:

 ```php
 $collection = new PeriodCollection(